rakib-shahid/FlappyBird-NDS-remake/README.md

 - bottom screen

-  * Added score and floor to bottom screen
+  * Added score and floor-colored background to bottom screen

     * Oddly, score only works when creating an unused memory pointer for sprites (spriteScoreMem in line 82)